LafargeHolcim to withdraw from several countries: chairman

-VIENNA LafargeHolcim is considering withdrawing from several markets as part of its efforts to make last year's mega-merger a success, Chairman Beat Hess told weekly Sonntagszeitung.
+VIENNA (Reuters) - LafargeHolcim is considering withdrawing from several markets as part of its efforts to make last year's mega-merger a success, Chairman Beat Hess told weekly Sonntagszeitung.

 "We will be present in less countries for sure," Hess was quoted as saying.
 The sale of operations in several countries was an option, he said.